AhmedAbdulWahid-Data/Data_Cleaner_app/README.md

    Upload a CSV or Excel file.
 The app verifies the file format and reads the data.

 2. **Duplicate Detection**
-   The app checks for duplicate rows, saves them in a separate file (`{dataset_name}_duplicates.csv`), and removes them from the main dataset.
+   The app checks for duplicate rows, saves them in a separate file (`XYZ.csv`), and removes them from the main dataset.

 3. **Handle Missing Values**
    - For numeric columns: Fills missing values with the mean of the respective column.
    - For non-numeric columns: Removes rows containing missing values.

 4. **Export Clean Data**
-   After cleaning, the dataset is saved as `name.csv` and made available for download.
+   After cleaning, the dataset is saved as `XYZ.csv` and made available for download.

 5. **Testing & Performance**
    The app has been tested on datasets with over 10,000 rows, handling large datasets in seconds without errors.
 It performs reliably in both standalone and Jupyter Notebook environments.